 I am a nomad.
 I slept in my tent for forty straight nights in New Zealand.
 I captained a boat up the Orinoco Delta in Venezuela.
 I came face to face with a bushmaster a day’s walk from civilization on the north coast of Trinidad.
 I climbed a mountain in the Himalayas.
 I looked south towards Antarctica from the southernmost tip of South America.
 I stuck my hand in the Arctic Ocean.
+I climbed a mountain under the midnight sun in Norway.
 I lived on a glacier in Alaska for a month.
 I panned for gold in French Guiana.
 I ran down a mountain in a hailstorm in the Black Hills of South Dakota.
 I kayaked a tributary of the Amazon that was so wide I couldn’t see the far shore.
 I slept under the Milky Way in the Utah desert.
 I played bamboo flute on the banks of the Ganges.
 I played drums in the Grand Bazaar in Istanbul.
 I went scuba diving on the Great Barrier Reef.
 I had an island in Fiji to myself one night.
 I walked four days to the border of Guyana.
 I watched the sun set over the Guatemalan rainforest from the top of a 1,200 year old Mayan ruin.
 I walked hours off trail into the Australian rainforest in the middle of the night and found my way back by following a string I had laid on the way in.
 I had a snowball fight on top of Hawaii’s highest mountain on the summer solstice.
 I navigated out of the Kau Desert in the middle of the night using the North Star to guide me.
-I got malaria in Papua New Guinea.
+I opened a coconut with my bare hands on a beach in Papua New Guinea (Kin the Caveman taught me how).
 I woke at dawn every other day for a month to feed baby peregrine falcons above a cliff 700 feet above the ocean in California.
 I bushwacked through devil’s club in the North Cascades.
 I learned Spanish slang in the cab of an 18-wheeler rolling through the Patagonian night.
 I hitchhiked in Colombia.
 I rode in a hot air balloon over the Serengeti at sunrise.
 I watched an opera in a park in Rome.
 I hiked to a frozen waterfall in Croatia.
 I skied the Olympic ski slopes above Sarajevo.
-I climbed 4,000 ft to see a endangered bird on top of Mt.
+I climbed 4,000 ft to see an endangered bird on top of Mt.
 Gower, and then I descended and snorkeled the world’s most southerly coral reef.
 I walked into a Panamanian swamp in the middle of the night to photograph red-webbed gladiator frogs.
 I got lost in a whiteout in the Andes and survived the night by starting a cow-dung fire to stay warm.
 I broke camp in two minutes when I saw hundreds of thousands of ants coming towards my tent in Brazil.
 I learned the Tibetan alphabet and held a conversation in Mandarin.
 I rappelled into a crevasse.
 I caught a piranha and ate it.
 I tracked howler monkeys through the rainforest in Mexico.
 I stared into a crater of boiling lava atop a volcano in Chile.
 I soaked in a hot spring underneath Bolivia’s highest mountain.
 I watched a condor soar above Colca Canyon in Peru.
 I got healed by a shaman in Thailand.
 I canoed past bull sharks in Costa Rica.
 I radio tracked burrowing toads in South Korea.
-I woke up in Ghana, walked over to Ivory Coast, then came back and had a nice Nigerian-style breakfast.
+I woke up in Ghana, walked across the river to Ivory Coast, then came back and had a nice Nigerian-style breakfast.

 In no particular order...